eliaabumanneh/BeakNet/README.md

 Bird image classification tool built using a trained convoluted neural network.
 You can view it [here](https://github.com/eliaabumanneh/BeakNet/blob/main/BeakNet_main.ipynb)

 # Project Walkthrough
-A tool that allows users to get a prediction on the expected delay of their flight and the likelihood of cancellation using historical data.

 # Methodology